Trauma-informed Response

 If you observe any of the above, pause the conversation and support the person in connecting to the here and now.
 Visit Grounding Techniques in Learn More for guidance.

 You don’t have to be a counsellor to provide support that is trauma informed.
-Trauma informed support is not about treating trauma but about many of the things we’ve already addressed AND:
+Trauma informed support is not about treating trauma; it is about creating safety and trust and:

 • Acknowledging trauma as a normal response to an overwhelming event.